Portia-Nelly-Mashaba/airbnb-clone-project/README.md

 - **Docker**: Containerization for consistent development and deployment.
 - **CI/CD Pipelines**: Automated testing and deployment workflows.

-## Team Roles
-The AirBnB Clone Project involves a collaborative team with specialized roles to ensure successful development, deployment, and maintenance of the backend system.
-Below are the key roles and their responsibilities:

-- **Backend Developer**:
-  - Designs and implements RESTful and GraphQL API endpoints for user, property, booking, payment, and review functionalities.
-  - Writes clean, maintainable code in Django, integrating business logic and ensuring scalability.
-  - Collaborates with frontend developers for seamless API integration.

-- **Database Administrator**:
-  - Designs and optimizes the PostgreSQL database schema to support complex relationships (e.g., users, properties, bookings).
-  - Implements indexing and query optimizations for efficient data retrieval.
-  - Manages database backups, security, and performance monitoring.

-- **DevOps Engineer**:
-  - Configures Docker containers for consistent development and production environments.
-  - Sets up CI/CD pipelines for automated testing, building, and deployment of code changes.
-  - Monitors system performance, scalability, and security in production.

-- **QA Engineer**:
-  - Develops and executes test plans to validate API functionality, performance, and security.
-  - Performs manual and automated testing using tools like Postman and pytest.
-  - Ensures the backend meets quality standards and user requirements before release.

 ## API Documentation
 - **REST API**: Documented using OpenAPI standard for users, properties, bookings, and payments.
 - **GraphQL API**: Flexible query interface for data retrieval and manipulation.